jave3737/sirvimalot/README.md

     - vimrc
     - .vimrc
 ```
-* next we need to install pip and setuptools
+* next we need to install pip and setuptools (check [this](https://michlstechblog.info/blog/python-install-python-with-pip-on-windows-by-the-embeddable-zip-file/) link out )
 * download the latest version of get-pip [here](https://bootstrap.pypa.io/get-pip.py) and install it
    * use the proxy field if necessary
 ```